FRC1257/robotics-training/docs/frc/1-Basics/5a-First_Subsystem.md

 ## Flowchart

-Before we get into going over the code, we're going to review a flowchart of our code.
+Before we get into going over the code, we're going to review a flowchart of our code and generally how the subsystem will fit into the command-based model.
+Make sure you zoom in to see the details.
 If the flowchart does not load, please [press here](https://drive.google.com/file/d/1OdYeyfamvG7weoWkQY1DDX4__NVKelgm/view?usp=sharing) to view a copy of it.

 The green sections will be handled by our subsystem class, while the red sections will be handled by the `RobotContainer` file.